-KNMI receives NWP model data from ECMWF twice a day through the RMDCN.
+KNMI receives NWP model data from ECMWF twice a day through the Regional Meteorological Data Communication Network (RMDCN).

-NWP model sea surface temperature (SST) data are used to support the Bayesian sea ice discrimination [Ref1].
-The SST values of the four surrounding model grid points around the WVC location are bilinearly interpolated.
+NWP model sea surface temperature (SST) data are used to support the Bayesian sea ice discrimination [3].
+The SST values of the four surrounding model grid points around the WVC location are bi-linearly interpolated.
 Note that the ECMWF model data do not contain SST values over land; if one or more of the four surrounding grid points has missing SST data, the SST value of the grid point closest to the WVC is taken.
 WVCs with a sea surface temperature above 5 °C are assumed to be always open water.
-The ice screening procedure may sometimes assign rainy WVCs erroneous as ice; using the extra SST criterion, WVCs in warmer areas will never be labelled as ice.
-Due to its rather high threshold value, the NWP SST ice screening will only be active in regions far away from the ice extents.
+The Bayesian ice screening procedure may sometimes assign rainy WVCs erroneous as ice; using the extra SST criterion, WVCs in areas warmer than 5 °C will never be labelled as ice.
+Due to its rather 'warm' threshold value, the NWP-based SST ice screening will only be active in regions far away from the ice extents.